-Figure 5: Minimum Income Calculations1
+Figure 5: Minimum Income Calculations 1

-Family Units Age-Restricted Units To Submit Preliminary Application Any household with income over \$8,000/year Any household with income over \$8,000/year To Be Invited To Submit Property Questionnaire 37% of income toward housing expenses 42% of income toward housing expenses 45% of income toward housing expenses with rental waiver 2 45% of income toward housing expenses with rental waiver 2 To Be Invited To Submit Full Application 37% of income toward housing expenses 42% of income toward housing expenses 45% of income toward housing expenses with rental waiver 2 45% of income toward housing expenses with rental waiver 2 To Be Income Certified To Rent Unit 35% of income toward housing expenses 40% of income toward housing expenses 45% of income toward housing expenses with rental waiver 2 45% of income toward housing expenses with rental waiver 2 If applicant meets minimum income requirement with rent only, case manager will review utility allowance 3 If applicant meets minimum income requirement with rent only, case manager will review utility allowance 3 UHAC Requirement (Without Waiver) 35% of income toward Housing Expenses 40% of income toward housing expenses OWNERSHIP Monthly Housing Expense Calculation is monthly mortgage cost +HOA fee + property tax + insurance Family and Age-Restricted Units To Submit Preliminary Any household with income over \$8,0 DOO/year.
-Application No minimum down payment required.
-Application 35% of income toward housing expenses To Be Invited To Submit 35% of income toward housing exper ses To Be Invited To Submit 35% of income toward housing expen No minimum down payment required To Be Invited To Submit Property Questionnaire No minimum down payment required I To Be Invited To Submit Property Questionnaire To Be Invited To Submit 0 1 Ises Application To Be Invited To Submit Property Questionnaire To Be Invited To Submit Full Application To Be Income Certified No minimum down payment required 35% of income toward housing experi l ses d (no loans or grants) To Be Invited To Submit Property Questionnaire To Be Invited To Submit Full Application No minimum down payment required 35% of income toward housing exper 5% minimum down payment required i ses d (no loans or grants) ises minimum income requirements will be clearly posted on the Administrative Agent's website.
-2Rental and Purchase waiver requirements are explained in the Minimum Income Section of this Chapter (see Section 4).
-3The utility allowance review will determine whether the applicant will be able to afford the monthly expenses.
-This is sometimes required because the new utility allowance greatly exceeds the original utility pricing or their household's actual utility costs may be less because of energy improvements.
+RENTALS Monthly Housing Expense Ca (if accepted by landlord) Iculation is rent + utilities not included in rent - monthly rental Assistanc (п ассертей бутапиюти) Family Units Age-Restricted Units To Submit Preliminary Application Any household with income over \$8,000/year Any household with income over \$8,000/year To Be Invited To Submit Property Questionnaire 37% of income toward housing expenses 42% of income toward housing expenses 45% of income toward housing expenses with rental waiver 2 45% of income toward housing expenses with rental waiver 2 To Be Invited To Submit Full Application 37% of income toward housing expenses 42% of income toward housing expenses 45% of income toward housing expenses with rental waiver 2 45% of income toward housing expenses with rental waiver 2 To Be Income Certified To Rent Unit 35% of income toward housing expenses 40% of income toward housing expenses 45% of income toward housing expenses with rental waiver 2 45% of income toward housing expenses with rental waiver 2 If applicant meets minimum income requirement with rent only, case manager will review utility allowance 3 If applicant meets minimum income requirement with rent only, case manager will review utility allowance 3 UHAC Requirement (Without Waiver) 35% of income toward Housing Expenses 40% of income toward housing expenses OWNERSHIP Monthly Housing Expense Ca Iculation is monthly mortgage cost +H0 To Culonoit Dealinein on Family and Age-Restricted Ur To Submit Preliminary Application Any household with income over \$8,000/year.
+No minimum down payment required.
+To Be Invited To Submit Property Questionnaire 35% of income toward housing expenses i roperty Questioninante No minimum down payment required To Be Invited To Submit 35% of income toward housing expenses Full Application 5% minimum down payment required (no loans or grants) To Be Income Certified 33% of income toward housing expenses To Purchase Unit 35% of income toward housing expenses with ownership waiver 2 UHAC Requirement (Without Waiver) 33% of income toward housing expenses